ItiMaker

 Take a short taxi or DiDi from Old Town to the Tsingtao Brewery Museum at No. 56 Dengzhou Road.
 The ride is usually 2-3 km from the cathedral area and often takes 10-20 minutes depending on traffic.
 Metro routing is possible, but for one day the taxi saves time and avoids a backtrack.

-The museum is one of Qingdao's strongest paid stops because it explains the city's German brewing history, industrial legacy, and modern beer culture in one place.
+The museum is one of Qingdao's strongest paid stops because it explains the city's brewing history, industrial legacy, and modern beer culture in one place.
 Allow 75-90 minutes.
-Standard admission commonly includes at least one tasting, while premium tastings cost more.
+Packages and tasting inclusions vary; confirm the current option on the museum's official booking channel.
 Non-drinkers can still visit for the factory exhibits and historic advertising halls.

 If you only choose one indoor attraction in Qingdao, choose the Tsingtao Brewery Museum.
 It gives more context than a generic museum stop, sits close to the Old Town route, and solves the midday heat or rain problem without wasting the best sunset hours.